Chapter 7 (House of Cards)

-"Chapter 7" (or "Episode 107") is the seventh episode of the first season of the American political thriller drama series House of Cards.
-It premiered on February 1, 2013, when it was released along with the rest of the first season on the American streaming service Netflix.
+"Chapter 7" is the seventh episode of the first season of the American political thriller drama series House of Cards.
+Written by Kate Barnow and series creator Beau Willimon, and directed by Charles McDougall, the episode premiered on February 1, 2013, when it was released along with the rest of the first season on the American streaming service Netflix.

 Plot

 President Walker (Michel Gill) finally signs the education bill, earning Frank (Kevin Spacey) a major victory by affording him great influence with Walker.
 Vice President Jim Matthews (Dan Ziskie) expresses discontent with Walker, feeling sidelined within the administration.
 Matthews further questions Russo's (Corey Stoll) ability to run for governor of Pennsylvania, the office Matthews previously occupied.

-Doug (Michael Kelly) receives a letter from Rachel Posner (Rachel Brosnahan), who asks for money and a place to live in order in return for her silence regarding Russo's DUI arrest.
-Frank turns his basement into Russo's de facto campaign headquarters while Russo continuously attends AA meetings with Doug.
+Doug (Michael Kelly) receives a letter from Rachel Posner (Rachel Brosnahan), who asks for money and a place to live in return for her silence regarding Russo's DUI arrest.
+Frank turns his basement into Russo's de facto campaign headquarters while Russo continuously attends Alcoholics Anonymous meetings with Doug.
 However, when confronting his past wrongdoings, Russo starts to have doubts about his campaign.

 Frank contacts Christina (Kristen Connolly) to get back together with Russo and become his deputy campaign manager.
-Doug asks Nancy (Elizabeth Norment) to house Rachel until he finds a suitable place for Rachel.
+Doug asks Nancy (Elizabeth Norment) to house Rachel until he finds a suitable place for her.
 After not hearing from Frank for several weeks, Zoe texts him and asks his whereabouts.
 Frank tells her about Russo's campaign.
 She gives the scoop to Janine, who is considering leaving the Herald for Slugline.
 Frank visits Zoe's apartment and sees Lucas (Sebastian Arcelus) kissing her.
-Afterwards, Frank lifts up Zoe's dress, pulls down her black panties and performs cunnilingus on Zoe while she is on the phone.
+Afterwards, Frank lays Zoe gently on the bed.
+Then he pushes her dress up to just below her belly button.
+He then pulls down her black panties and takes them off her.
+He then performs cunnilingus on Zoe while she is on the phone with her father.